oshyam/Ideas-and-applications/README.md

 ## Getting started

+> Star this 🌟 repo if you find it helpful.
 * Please ensure that your pull request adheres to the following guidelines:

 * add your ideas and application by adding folder named as Ideas_by_Your_Name and adding  Idea.md that consists of name and github profile and your ideas + small application(any) if you don't have any application yet you can submt your ideas but that idea shloud be meaningful and helpful for the next world.